 2. Spread the word!
 Share the show with a colleague/friend.

-3. Perhaps you might benefit from my new digital product?
+3. Perhaps you might benefit from my new digital products?

 Conversations in Speech Pathology is a podcast meant to provide an ongoing dialogue about topics important to the practice of speech-language pathology/therapy.
 The show, its host, and guests do not provide medical or therapeutic advice regarding individual clients.
 Parents and other professionals are urged to seek the advice of a licensed professional for specific concerns regarding communication disorders/delays.